pzelnip/pycascades2021/Readme.md

   hard to come up with questions ahead of time for people who are in domains that am unfamiliar with.

-### How would you suggest go about finding Sponsors?
+### HowWould You Suggest Go About Finding Sponsors?

 - Brian: I reached out to a few people, but have had a few sponsors reach out recently, but early on was all self-initiated.
 Really tough at the beginning.
-- Mike: after 3 months had some ads, from people who reached out.
+- Michael: after 3 months had some ads, from people who reached out.
 Now I reach out, about 1/3rd are from me reaching out, 2/3rds from people contacting me.
   In early days, think about what websites that have ads for products that my listeners go to, and target them.

-### How has the last year & COVID changed podcasting for you?
+### How Has The Last Year & COVID Changed Podcasting For You?

 - Brian: incredibly easier.
 Before pandemic I was working 3 miles from home, just do it at lunch.
 Then company moved & was hour away, so had to negotiate when to do at the office.
 But now since at home is totally easier because always working from home.
-- Mike: have been working from home for some time, and also self-employed.
+- Michael: have been working from home for some time, and also self-employed.
 - Brian: guests are better because everybody has audio equipment at home now.
-- Mike: more scheduling coordination because of kids being around.
+- Michael: more scheduling coordination because of kids being around.
 People are getting better at being presentable.
-- Brian: Python bytes have guests & livestreaming now, now people are okay with that since they're Zoom-ing half the day anywyay.
+- Brian: Python bytes have guests & livestreaming now, now people are okay with that since they're Zoom-ing half the day anyway.

-### How is livestreaming going?
+### How Is Livestreaming Going With Python Bytes?

 - Brian: I'm enjoying it.
-- Mike: I'm enjoying too, but it's a trade-off, less focus on conversation with more coordination.
-But valauable to have people ask questions in real time.
+- Michael: I'm enjoying too, but it's a trade-off, less focus on conversation with more coordination.
+But valuable to have people ask questions in real time.
 - Brian: and we're getting better at it.
 Mike had the idea, before we just recorded our heads, with 3 people it's better.
 Lately its been more about showing the website or tool while in the livestream.
 Realized early on mike was doing all the work, but that became difficult/too much for one, now that's more shared.

-### What is the bare minimum essentials for gear?
+### WhatIs The Bare Minimum Essentials For Gear?

 - Brian: absolute minimum is just headphones.
 Next step up is a mic, ATR-2100 is a great one.
-- Mike: yeah mic is important and you can record anything with free software (ex: audacity).
+- Michael: yeah mic is important and you can record anything with free software (ex: audacity).
 Having the mic close to you helps a lot.
 Dynamic mic over condensing mic.
 - host: what's the difference?
-- Mike: not sure of the physics.
+- Michael: not sure of the physics.
 Dynamic gets faded as you move away (so less background noise).
 - Brian: one mistake is people have a mic on a fixed stand on a table, any desk noise will transfer.
-Arm stand's help.
+Arm stands help.
 - Host: do you have any non-mechanical keyboards?
-- Mike: No, we dont' type that much, because of directional mic really kills it.
+- Michael: No, we don't type that much, because of directional mic really kills it.

-### On the Software Side, What sort of Software tools would you recommend?
+### On The Software Side What Sort Of Software Tools Would You Recommend?

-- Mike: in the beginning there's two aspects - recording & editing.
+- Michael: in the beginning there's two aspects - recording & editing.
 Used Skype Ecam recorder, really important to be multitrack though.
 Editing with Audacity, producing with Garageband, now Adobe Audition.
 - Brian: used Audacity for a long time.
 Free but hard to use.
 Upgraded my Mac